Introduction

 }

-webapp pacakge - example call to an EJB in a Servlet (EmployeeAction)
+webapp pacakge - example call to an EJB in

 *Note: For a real-life application is probably best to put these ejb calls in some kind of other layer outside your serlvet.
 This will make it easier to change around whether you need to make local EJB calls or remote ones.